DiliniRajapaksha/DeveloperJournal/_drafts/junit.markdown

 Again more elaborated examples could be found in the [JUnit4 wiki for Parameterized tests](https://github.com/junit-team/junit4/wiki/Parameterized-tests){:target="_blank"}

-I hope you enjoyed this post.
-The next will be on Mockito and how to make best use of the features in Test Driven Development.
-Do you have any practical advise on TDD?
-If so, please share it with us in the comments...

 Please do let me know in the comments below if you found this information useful and I'm always looking forward to your constructive feedback.